SAML-Toolkits/ruby-saml/UPGRADING.md

 ### Root "XMLSecurity" namespace changed to "RubySaml::XML"

-RubySaml version `2.0.0` changes the namespace `RubySaml::XML::` to `RubySaml::XML::`.
-Please search your codebase for `RubySaml::XML::` and replace it as appropriate.
+RubySaml version `2.0.0` changes the namespace `XMLSecurity::` to `RubySaml::XML::`.
+Please search your codebase for `XMLSecurity::` and replace it as appropriate.
 In addition, you must replace direct usage of `require 'xml_security'` with `require 'ruby_saml/xml'`.

-For backward compatibility, the alias `XMLSecurity = RubySaml::XML` has been set, so `RubySaml::XML::` will still work as before.
+For backward compatibility, if the constant `XMLSecurity` is not already defined, it will be aliased to `RubySaml::XML` has been set.
 In addition, a shim file has been added so that `require 'xml_security'` continues to work.
 These aliases will be removed in RubySaml version `2.1.0`.

 ### Security: Change default hashing algorithm to SHA-256 (was SHA-1)